Chapter 3:

 Fire is the one magic everyone trusts here.
 It is the hammer that smashes the Sephis back into ash, the light they cling to when the fog presses close.

 It is not elegant.
-You prime a vial, ignite the etched rune, and throw.
-The vial shatters, the rune combusts, and whatever it touches burns until nothing is left to rise again.
+You prime a vial, ignite the rune, and throw.
+The glass shatters, the rune combusts, and whatever it touches burns until nothing is left to rise again.
 Even the dome barriers that seal the cities rely on the same principle, a lattice of runes burning endlessly to keep the plague at bay.
 Whole quarters of humanity survive because fire does not tire.

 The Sephis are not the only plague hollowing them out.
-Ignorance is faster.

 ◇◇◇◇

 There is not even a real mana system in this world.
 Not like the ones from stories back home where numbers and points measure everything.
-Here, there is something else, a different kind of fuel.
+Here there is something else, a different kind of fuel.

 ◇◇◇◇

 Three months.
-That is how long I have lived inside this strange contradiction of genius and ignorance.
-A city wrapped in a shimmering dome of light, its streets lined with wards more intricate than anything I have seen, yet filled with doctors who think rinsing bloodstained cloth in the gutter counts as sanitation.
+That is how long I have lived inside this contradiction of genius and ignorance.
+A city wrapped in a shimmering dome of light, its streets lined with wards more intricate than anything I have seen, yet filled with doctors who think rinsing cloth in the gutter counts as sanitation.

 And in the middle of it all are Karin and Kaguya.